nicklafferty/craftycody/content/crochet/free-pattern-kawaii-bear-phone-case.md

 title = "Free Pattern: Kawaii Bear Phone Case"

 +++
 I felt creative but didn't want to start a big, new project.
 Something small was in order.
 So, I decided to scroll through Pinterest and try to find some inspiration for a new phone case.
-There were a lot of cute ideas, but they were not _exactly_ what I was wanting.
+There were a lot of cute ideas, but they were not _exactly_ what I wanted.

 As always, I decided to make my own and you can too.